lindseysim/web-common/README.md

 Basically wraps `Number.prototype.addCommas()` with heuristic guessing on precision to use.
 The `minimum` parameter rounds any value whose absolute value is less than this to zero.
 Current heuristics are:

-* Evaluation to zero is always written as "0.0".
+* Evaluation to zero is always written as "0.0"
-* \<0.01 as scientific notation with three significant figures.
+* \<0.01 as scientific notation with three significant figures
-* \<0.1 as scientific notation with two significant figures.
+* \<0.1 as scientific notation with two significant figures
-* \<0.3 as number with three decimal places.
+* \<0.3 as number with three decimal places
-* \<1.0 as number with two decimal places.
+* \<1.0 as number with two decimal places
-* \<100 as number with one decimal place.
+* \<100 as number with one decimal place
-* ≥100 as number with no decimal places.
+* ≥100 as number with no decimal places

 <a name="common-objectIsObject" href="#common-objectIsObject">#</a>
 *Object*.**isObject**(*obj*) ⇒ `boolean`